 # Please note, not all courses are offered at each school.
-To find out the exact courses offered at each school, contact the school and ask for the Curriculum Advisor.
+To find out the exact courses offered at each school, contact the school and ask for the VET Coordinator or Assistant Principal Curriculum.

-VET courses require students to be prepared to take time for compulsory work placements, of up to 35 hours per year.
-All courses qualify students to continue on a pathway to TAFE, private providers or in some courses a credit towards their university entry.
+All courses are dual accredited for the HSC as well as allowing students to continue their Nationally Recognised Training Qualification with TAFE, private providers or in some courses a credit towards their university entry.
 Most courses are at a Certificate II level, but some provide a Statement of Attainment towards a Certificate III.

-All courses are delivered at industry standard, students can be confident that they will be delivered by highly trained teachers and that equipment is in line with current industry facilities.
+All courses are delivered at industry standard, students can be confident that they will be delivered by highly trained teachers using equipment that is in line with current industry facilities.

 In addition, students may also be supported to access Externally delivered VET (EVET) courses (through providers such as TAFE) if this curriculum choice suits their needs.

 Students can access School Based Apprenticeships and Traineeships (SBATs).
 Careers Advisers and Leaders of Learning/VET Coordinators in our schools will assist in the development of Training Plans that set out the way in which on-the-job and off-the-job requirements will be managed.
 This process involves the student, parents/caregivers, the employer and the RTO.